-- 1. Where a personal vehicle is used (please note that the use of College or rental vehicles is preferred), it is recommended only for local and, at most the in-province business and professional development related travel. - A travel allowance per kilometer driven (also referred to as mileage or kilometrage rate) is provided to cover the cost of fuel, maintenance, registration and insurance for the use of a personal vehicle while on College business. - 3.
-Employees are reimbursed at the kilometer rate effective at the time of travel.
-For current rates, refer to Allowances and Reimbursement Rates section in this Procedure. - 4.
-A maximum claim for a trip to the airport (in Calgary or Edmonton) is a pre-set amount for one round trip and short-term parking fees if, even when two trips are made for drop off and pick up and no long-term parking expenses were incurred. - 5.
+- 4. A maximum claim for a trip to the airport (in Calgary or Edmonton) is a pre-set amount for one round trip and short-term parking fees if, even when two trips are made for drop off and pick up and no long-term parking expenses were incurred. - 5.
 When employees elect to drive their personal vehicle for out-of-province business travel, they are reimbursed at a rate equivalent to 40% of the current regular kilometer rate.
-This reduced rate applies: - a.
-To the total distance travelled (departing from and returning to the main RDC campus), - b.
+This reduced rate applies: - To the total distance travelled (departing from and returning to the main RDC campus), - b.
 For the duration of the business trip, including use of one's vehicle at the business destination, and - c.
 To a maximum of \$625.00. - 6.
 When personal vehicle is driven outside of Province, reimbursement for meal and accommodation is limited to expenses related only to the business activity at the destination.
-Explicitly excluded are all unrealized expenses, such as airport parking fees etc. - Vehicle travel log is to be kept and submitted with the expense claim for reimbursement unless the pre-set allowance amount is claimed (refer to the Travel and Expense Quick Reference document for the ground travel chart and pre-set amount to select destinations). - 8.
-For information on insurance requirements, refer to Automobile Insurance section in this Procedure.
+Explicitly excluded are all unrealized expenses, such as airport parking fees etc. - 7.
+Vehicle travel log is to be kept and submitted with the expense claim for reimbursement unless the pre-set allowance amount is claimed (refer to the Travel and Expense Quick Reference document for the ground travel chart and pre-set amount to select destinations). - 8.
+For information on insurance requirements, refer to Automobile Insurance section in this Procedure